OpenReward: Learning to Reward Long-form Agentic Tasks via Reinforcement Learning: Method

-Relying solely on final correctness as a reward is too sparse to effectively guide multi-step reasoning in many real-world scenarios.
-To address this, we design a composite reward function that supervises both the intermediate tool-use behavior and the final prediction outcome.
-Specifically, the reward consists of two complementary components.
+\header{Training Signal} We design a composite reward function that supervises both the intermediate tool-use behavior and the final prediction outcome.
+Specifically, the reward consists of two components.
 First, $\mathcal{R}_{\text{tool}}$ evaluates the accuracy of tool selection before the final decision.
-It rewards the model for invoking appropriate tools relevant to the task and penalizes unnecessary or irrelevant tool usage.
+It incentivizes the model to use appropriate tools for the task and penalizes unnecessary or irrelevant tool use.
 Second, $\mathcal{R}_{\text{EM}}$ measures the correctness of the final prediction by checking whether the model's output $a_i$ exactly matches the ground-truth label, i.e., $\text{EM}(a_i)$.
-The final reward is defined as follows: where $\text{sign}(x)$ is set to 1 if and only if $x > 0$ and $\lambda$ is a weighting factor that balances the two reward components. $\mathcal{R}_{\text{EM}}$ enforces the correctness of the final outcome, while $\mathcal{R}_{\text{tool}}$ provides dense feedback during the decision process by assigning $+1$ to correct tool selections and $0$ to incorrect ones.
-To ensure factual accuracy remains the primary learning objective, the reward function only assigns credit for tool usage when the final prediction is correct.
+The final reward is defined as: where $\text{sign}(u)$ is set to 1 if and only if $u > 0$ and $\lambda$ is a weighting factor that balances the two reward components. $\mathcal{R}_{\text{EM}}$ enforces the correctness of the final outcome, while $\mathcal{R}_{\text{tool}}$ provides intermediate feedback during the reasoning process by assigning $+1$ to correct tool selections and $0$ to incorrect ones.
+To ensure correct judgment remains the primary learning objective, the reward function $\mathcal{R}$ only assigns credit for tool usage when the final prediction is accurate.
 This design strikes a balance between promoting accurate reasoning and encouraging effective tool-use behavior.

-\paragraph{Training Process.} We optimize \ours with Group Relative Policy Optimization (GRPO)~\citep{shao2024deepseekmath}.
+\header{Training Process} We train the RM with Group Relative Policy Optimization (GRPO)~\citep{shao2024deepseekmath}.
 Formally, for each query $(q, x_1, x_2)$, \ours generates a group of $m$ candidate responses using different sampled trajectories of tool use.
 Each trajectory $\mathcal{T}_i$ is evaluated by our composite reward function $\mathcal{R}$, which jointly considers both the intermediate tool usage quality and the final answer correctness.
 GRPO then computes a group-relative advantage by comparing each trajectory's reward to the mean within its group:

 where $\text{std}(\cdot)$ is the standard deviation of group rewards.
-The final objective is a clipped policy gradient with KL regularization:
+The final objective $\mathcal{J}(\theta) $ is a clipped policy gradient with KL regularization: